MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Jusay_Vinegas_Robot-Navigation-in-Dynamic-3D-Environments/README.md

 ## 📃 3.
 Preprocessing Summary
 - **Encoding**: All categorical variables such as `Pathfinding Success` were were transformed into numerical values using one-hot encoding to make them compatible with the machine learning model.
 - **Scaling**: Numerical features were scaled to a common range to prevent any single feature from dominating the model.
-- **Cleaning steps**: Missing values and inconsistent data entries were checked and handled to ensure data quality.
+- **Cleaning steps**: Missing values and duplicated data entries were checked and handled to ensure data quality.
 - **Train–test split**: The dataset was divided into training and testing sets to evaluate model performance on unseen data.

 ## 📊 4.
 Model & Results